After long hours of work, your hand embroidered piece is finished. Congrats! Now you want to display it or wear it, right?

 - To remove hand oils that you leave on the fabric while working.
 If you don’t remove these, they tend to become yellow stains with time.

-- To remove any dust or stains that get on the fabric during the time of the embroidery process.
+- To remove any dust or stains from the fabric.
+The material might get dirty during the embroidery process or while wearing an embroidered item.

 Now, let’s see how to wash hand embroidery

-The general recommendation is to wash hand embroidery by hand, in cold water, mild detergent, and flat dry.
+The general recommendation is to wash hand embroidery by hand.
+Use cold water and mild detergent.
+Flat dry the embroidered piece.

 Step by step process should look like this:

-- Check for color bleeding.
+- If it’s the first wash, first of all, check for color bleeding.
 I use a cotton swab to do that.
 I wet it under the running water and gently rub it over every color used in the embroidery.
 You should pay more attention to bright colors like red or blue as they tend to bleed the most.
 If the colors are stable, it is safe to wash.
 Read more about preventing color bleeding HERE.

 - Fill the sink or a bowl with lukewarm water and add a drop of mild detergent.